GDP by Country as Measured by Three Methods

-The CIA World Factbook lays out GDP by Country using PPP.
+The IMF lays out GDP by Country using PPP.
 Since this method takes into account the effect of exchange rates, it ranks all the countries in order of GDP.
-For 2017, it shows that China is the world's largest economy.
-The European Union is second ($20 trillion) and the United States is third ($19 trillion).
-Next in order is India, producing $9 trillion, Japan ($5 trillion) and Germany ($4 trillion).

 GDP per Capita

 GDP per capita is a good way to compare the economic output of a country as experienced by its residents.
-That's because it divides a country's economic output by its population.
+It divides a country's economic output by its population.
 You can use GDP per capita to compare any country with another one.
-Just make sure you are using PPP.

-For example, China's rank falls to 104 when GDP per capita is used.
-That's because it has so many people.
-It has $15,400 of economic output for each of its 1.37 billion people.
-The U.S. standard of living is much higher, ranking at #18, with $57,300 GDP per capita.
+The situation looks different when using PPP.
+For example, China's GDP per capita rises to $15,400 when the effect of the exchange rate is accounted for.
+The U.S. standard of living is much higher than China's, at $57,300 GDP per capita.
 That's because it has much fewer people.